TimuTech/codecombat-api/README.md

 ### PHP SDK for CodeCombat REST API

 **codecombat-api** is a SDK for the [CodeCombat](https://codecombat.com/api-docs) REST API.
 It provides an abstracted interface to talk with the CodeCombat API.
-The Package contains a Laravel ServiceProvider to inject it into the Laravel Service Container, but other than that the package is framework-independant.
+The Package contains a Laravel ServiceProvider to inject it into the Laravel Service Container, but other than that the package is framework-independent.
 Please look at the [CodeCombat API Documentation](https://codecombat.com/api-docs) for more details and do not be afraid to peruse the source code on this package.

 ## Installation